 So I was excited to be staying at Hotel Indigo in Cardiff and I was not disappointed!
 It is a slightly tricky location to find as the entrance is in a small arcade off a pedestrianised main road.
 This requires parking around the corner in the NCP lot – they do send lots of emails ahead of your stay to guide you in.
 But you will have to pay for the parking.

-It is slightly different heading down an arcade to get a lobby but there was the usual friendly service on arrival.
+It is slightly different heading down an arcade to get a lobby but there was the usual friendly service on arrival at Hotel Indigo Cardiff.
 And the location couldn’t be better – it is in the heart of Cardiff and everything is walkable.

 As you can see my room was fab!
 It was very spacious – but I was upgraded.
-I really like their interior design vibe – always looks great but feels really comfortable.
+I really like the interior design vibe at Hotel Indigo – their rooms always looks great but feels really comfortable.
 And their beds!
 I am very happy with the thread count on Hotel Indigo sheets!
 The beds are always massive American style beds with great mattresses and high quality super soft linen – sigh!

-The room comes with robes and slippers as well as a good quality coffee machine and uht milk thingsy for the morning.
+The room comes with robes and slippers as well as a good quality coffee machine and UHT milk things for the morning.

 Hotel Indigo has a Marco Pierre White Steakhouse on the 6th floor as well as a funky bar.
 I had a pre-dinner drink which was very nice and relaxing.
 And then let’s talk about my steak – wow wow!

-I was looking forward to a big steak as I feel it was the thing to order here and I was not wrong!
+I was looking forward to a big steak as I feel it was the thing to order at the Marco Pierre White Steakhouse and I was not wrong!
 I went with a wonderfully juicy rib eye with some tangy bearnaise.
 I had a big weekend of eating ahead so I ditched starters and desserts to be completely meat focussed.
 I was not disappointed!